zruzicka/zruzicka.github.io/posts/JOTB22.md

 Stay open-minded, choose your conference and go ahead for a new experience! :)

 If you go there next year, see you in person at J on the Beach 2023!
+I would watch out for a new published JOTB23 date approx from Feb 2023.

 And what is your favourite conference?